Skip to main content

 2

-Default policies include 24-hour file retention and 30-day metadata retention.
+Files and their metadata are retained while the chat session is present in history.
 Users can manage retention by disabling chat session history or manually deleting sessions.

 3